 Now, at the start of this new decade, it appears that the City will again be tested, as it deals with the largest infectious disease crisis in the past century.
-There is much still to be done to meet this current challenge, and we do not currently know the full scope of the public health and fiscal ramifications of the Covid-19 Pandemic.
+There is much still to be done to meet this current challenge, and while we have come a long way in the past year, with the introduction of a vaccine and cases on the decline, we do not currently know the full scope of the public health and fiscal ramifications of the Covid-19 Pandemic.
 We do know, however, that Springfield has tried and true methods for managing challenging times, and a record of being able to strategically invest in the future, even during economic downturns.